guyer/CHiMaDPhaseFieldVI/README.md

 # Sumatra installation

-pip install -e /data/guyer/sumatra conda install --channel conda-forge datreant gitpython pyyaml cp /data/guyer/sumatra/sumatra/pfi.py /path/to/conda/env/bin/
+pip install -e /data/guyer/sumatra conda install --channel conda-forge datreant "gitpython>=2.1.8" pyyaml cp /data/guyer/sumatra/sumatra/pfi.py /path/to/conda/env/bin/

 NOTE: As of 2019-12-28, Sumatra has not been updated to Python 3.8 and has a number of incompatibilities